 What better scope for bonding than in the thrill of exploring new horizons?
 Or so you would ask yourself.
 It stops being a rhetorical question when you think that the water flows both ways.
-The prospect of a an adventurous foray will bring you and your better half even closer, true, but it will also test your resolve at times.
-Planning a travel can induce stress (doesn’t planning ANYTHING induce as much stress as it does excitement?).
-But the actual journey puts a greater emotional bearing on you, as statistical reports from an US survey conducted in 2014 shows.
-The other side of the flight-anxiety coin is the strange rush that you feel, even if momentarily, before your departing flight swoops down on your home airport, and vice versa.
+The prospect of an adventurous foray will bring you and your better half even closer, true, but it will also test your resolve at times.
+Planning travel can induce stress (doesn’t planning ANYTHING induce as much stress as it does excitement?).
+But the actual journey puts a greater emotional bearing on you, as statistical reports from a US survey conducted in 2014 shows.
+The other side of the flight-anxiety coin is the strange rush that you feel, even if momentarily before your departing flight swoops down on your home airport, and vice versa.
 This exhibits only a part of the more general travel-anxiety.
-So here’s an essential guide to make couple travel holiday memorable.
-Logically, elimination of the negatives is a good way to start.
+So here’s an essential guide to making a couple’s travel holiday memorable.
+There are some best destinations for the couple in the world where they can have great memories.
 We will try and address the four predominant factors of travel-anxiety as listed by the statistics first.
 Let us look at some of the travel tips for couples.

 With that out of the way, here are some things you should take note of.

 - Be communicative.
 We cannot stress this enough.
 This is what prevents misunderstandings.
-Even if it’s something that you think may sound unfavourable to your partner, if it’s important, express yourself.
-If you let it build up like a bubble, it will make itself apparent in much more unsavoury ways.
+Even if it’s something that you think may sound unfavorable to your partner, if it’s important, express yourself.
+If you let it build up like a bubble, it will make itself apparent in much more unsavory ways.
 That said, self-expression does not justify impoliteness.

 - This will sound very counterintuitive, but you need some time alone with yourself every day.
 Travels always connote moments of contemplation – moments of self-discovery before something sublime.
 But, not to cut Wordsworth short, the bigger reason is that relationships thrive on a mutually understood demarcation and allowance of private space.
 If you and your partner do not talk 24×7 with the flow of freestyling, it does not have to mean that there is something wrong with your relationship.